jeremydecola/Mystic-Nights-Translation/README.md

 Finally, I would like to extend a big thank you to u/thienpnguyen who did a fantastic job with the art I commissioned from him.

-Mystic Nights is property of N-Log Soft and SCI Korea.
+Mystic Nights is property of N-Log Soft and SCE Korea.

 I did not develop the xpert tool.
 Info on xpert can be found at http://xpert2.blogspot.com/2006/.